-Mode of Outreach Target of Outreach Summary of Attendance Comments Destruction Course of Email for 2/1/2021 Postsecondary Career and Lajlim Yang, UCSC, RPU meeting Email for 2/1/2021 Technical Education Director Nisa Dorrego, UCSC Postsecondary Career and Technical Education RPU meeting Email for 2/1/2021 Silicon Valley Extension Alexandra Duran, M RPU meeting Postsecondary Career and Technical Education SJECCD More aggressive outreach and access to communities Email for 2/1/2021 Postsecondary Career and Jeff Pallin, Mission employees, working and unemployed, are RPU meeting Technical Education College seeking new skills in finance, accounting, Ki o inceing Technical Education College business, computer applications, computer information systems and networking and Email for 2/1/2021 D Danier de IVanage Danie graphic design; more uncertainty Postsecondary Career and Technical Education Raymond Kaupp, Bay RPU meeting Technical Education Area Community Email for 2/1/2021 D College Consortium RPU meeting Postsecondary Career and Technical Education Kit Odeherty, Bay Area Community College Kr U meeting Technical Education Consortium Email for 2/1/2021 Postsecondary Career and Adele Burnes, Bay Area Because so many tech companies have moved so RPU meeting Technical Education Community College solidly virtual, I wonder if there will be a talent Ki o meeting Technical Education Consortium shift in which those tech employers have less of Consortium a need to hire from the local work force, and the Bay Area will have to compete more for those company's jobs than they once did.
+Mode of Outreach Target of Outreach Summary of Attendance Comments Email for 2/1/2021 Postsecondary Career and Lajlim Yang, UCSC, RPU meeting Technical Education Director Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Nisa Dorrego, UCSC Silicon Valley Extension Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Alexandra Duran, SJECCD More aggressive outreach and access to communities Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Jeff Pallin, Mission College employees, working and unemployed, are seeking new skills in finance, accounting, business, computer applications, computer information systems and networking and graphic design; more uncertainty Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Raymond Kaupp, Bay Area Community College Consortium Email for 2/1/2021 Postsecondary Career and Kit Odeherty, Bay Area RPU meeting Technical Education Community College Consortium Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Adele Burnes, Bay Area Community College Consortium Because so many tech companies have moved so solidly virtual, I wonder if there will be a talent shift in which those tech employers have less of a need to hire from the local work force, and the Bay Area will have to compete more for those company's jobs than they once did.
 There was already a crisis in student debt in this country, and I think more than ever we need to provide financially accessible job retraining.
 It is super important that we create more earn and learn pathways for job reskilling such as Apprenticeship Programs.
-Email for 2/1/2021 Postsecondary Career and Rock Pfotenhauer, Bay More integration, coordination, alignment RPU meeting Technical Education Area Community of services across systems.
-Our mutual College Consortium student/clients need a full spectrum of services to be successful.
+Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Rock Pfotenhauer, Bay Area Community College Consortium More integration, coordination, alignment of services across systems.
+Our mutual student/clients need a full spectrum of services to be successful.
 We can all be more successful by working together.
-Email for 2/1/2021 Postsecondary Career and Judy Miner, Foothill- RPU meeting Technical Education DeAnza Community College District Email for 2/1/2021 Postsecondary Career and Doron Markus, San RPU meeting Technical Education Mateo Office of Education, CTE Email for 2/1/2021 Postsecondary Career and John Carrese, City RPU meeting Technical Education College of San Francisco Email for 2/1/2021 Postsecondary Career and Maniphone Dickerson, multiple ways/options for training, RPU meeting Technical Education Evergreen Valley Innovation and creativity of systems to College workforce skills training to direct employment, Industry partnership as key component, Deconstruction of the education system to be flexible to training skills for certificate, direct communication to community of color and non-native language communities via community base
+Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Judy Miner, Foothill- DeAnza Community College District Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Doron Markus, San Mateo Office of Education, CTE Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education John Carrese, City College of San Francisco Email for 2/1/2021 RPU meeting Postsecondary Career and Technical Education Maniphone Dickerson, Evergreen Valley College multiple ways/options for training, Innovation and creativity of systems to workforce skills training to direct employment, Industry partnership as key component, Deconstruction of the education system to be flexible to training skills for certificate, direct communication to community of color and non-native language communities via community base